-- Port Speed-The port speed is displayed as follows:
+- Port Speed -- The port speed is displayed as follows:

-- 1G-1 Gbps
+- 1G--1 Gbps

-- 2G-2 Gbps
+- 2G--2 Gbps

-- 4G-4 Gbps
+- 4G--4 Gbps

-- 8G-8 Gbps
+- 8G--8 Gbps

-- 10G-10 Gbps
+- 10G--10 Gbps

-- N1-Negotiated 1 Gbps
+- N1--Negotiated 1 Gbps

-- N2-Negotiated 2 Gbps
+- N2--Negotiated 2 Gbps

-- N4-Negotiated 4 Gbps
+- N4--Negotiated 4 Gbps

-- N8-Negotiated 8 Gbps
+- N8--Negotiated 8 Gbps

-- N16-Negotiated 16 Gbps
+- N16--Negotiated 16 Gbps

 - Auto-Negotiation

+- Buffer Needed ---The number of buffers needed.
+You can edit the buffer needed for LD and LS modes.
+When you change Buffer Needed value, Frame Size and Desired Distance(km) value cannot be changed.

-- Buffer Needed/Allocated-The number of buffers needed and the number of buffers that are actually allocated.
+- Buffer Allocated -- The number of buffers actually allocated.

+- Recommended Buffer-- The number of recommended buffers.
+The recommended buffer value is

+non-editable.
+The default port configuration value displays when the Extended Fabric is launched for

+the first time.
+When you change Frame Size and Desired Distance(km), the recommended buffer

+value changes according to the current port configuration.
+When the number of buffers needed is

+configured for a port, the recommended buffer value is set to N/A for the same port.